TryStatsN/StatsN/Readme.md

 ```

-If you plan on playing around with the code, be sure to download and install [.NET core tools](https://www.microsoft.com/net/core).

 ## Logging

 Like most statsd clients, this client **avoids throwing exceptions at all costs**.
 Any errors/exceptions created will be logged as a Systems.Diagnostics.Trace messages.